-The federal tax shelter identification number for the Partnership is $\underline{\text{TS-094904}}$ .
+The Partnership has submitted an application to the CRA for a federal tax shelter identification number for the Partnership, which will be provided to investors in the Subscription Agreements.
 The identification number issued for this tax shelter must be included in any income tax return filed by an investor.
 Issuance of the identification number is for administrative purposes only and does not in any way confirm the entitlement of an investor to claim any tax benefits associated with the tax shelter.